Telemedicine: Complement To Health Care

 - Patients are able to go anywhere in the world and be examined, advised and eventually treated by her/his own primary care.

-- Patients can overcome distance barriers and improve access to medical services that would often not be consistently available in distant rural communities.
+- Patients can overcome distance bars and increase access to medical care services that would often not be consistently available in distant rural communities areas.

 - To save lives in critical care and emergency situations.